JaredWeaver/week-9-readme-node/README.md

 ## License

-This application is protected by the [MIT](https://opensource.org/licenses/MIT) license.
+This application is protected by the [Apache 2.0](https://opensource.org/licenses/Apache-2.0) license.

 ## Questions